-You can test the field connection shortcodes for the following Advanced Custom Fields (third-party plugin) with these operators:
+You can test for ACF field values using conditional shortcode for the following ACF custom field types (third-party plugin) with these operators:

 - Text, Email, or Url-type fields